Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 ## *June 05, 2021*

-<sub>I was listening to the audio book [Headspace-Guide-Meditation-Mindfulness-Minutes](https://www.amazon.in/Headspace-Guide-Meditation-Mindfulness-Minutes/dp/1250104904), by *Andy Puddicombe*</sub>
+<sub>I was listening to the audio book [The Headspace Guide to Meditation and Mindfullness](https://www.amazon.in/Headspace-Guide-Meditation-Mindfulness-Minutes/dp/1250104904), by *Andy Puddicombe*</sub>

 <sub>And I was meditating meanwhile, whenever there were those small meditation exercise breaks.</sub>